Manifold Learning for Personalized and Label-Free Detection of Cardiac Arrhythmias: Results

-A similar collection occurs in the 2nd largest cluster of Recording 207, shown in Figure \ref{fig:signal_examples207}.
-In this case, the dominant beat is ventricular flutter, with elements of left and right bundle branch blockages (Clusters 1 and 5, respectively), ventricular escape (Cluster 4), and premature ventricular contraction (Cluster 6).
-The only group identified by NLDR but not recognized is that of Cluster 3 in the lower left; these waveforms are very similar to the N ones of Cluster 1, but their R and T peaks fire later and the R profile is much broader.
-Interestingly, this patient exhibits nearly all types of arrhythmias, including half the MIT-BIH labels and the appearance of less common Osborn/J waves (after the QRS complex in Cluster 5) \cite{shiozaki2021jwave}.
+A similar variety of "other" beats occurs in the 2nd largest cluster of Recording 207, shown in Figure \ref{fig:signal_examples207}.
+In this case, the dominant beat is ventricular flutter, with elements of left and right bundle branch blockages, ventricular escape, and premature ventricular contraction.
+Clusters 1 and 3 appear very similar at first glance, but the latter shows delayed R and T peaks and a broader R profile.
+These subtle differences are captured by NLDR and carry clinical significance, as reflected in their differing AAMI labels; Cluster 1 is considered normal in AAMI, while Cluster 3 represents premature atrial beats.
+Cluster 5 is also considered normal in AAMI, but the NLDR algorithm clearly identifies its waveforms as separate from those of Cluster 1; their medical distinction is revealed in the MIT-BIH labeling, where Cluster 1 consists primarily of LBBB while Cluster 5 includes mostly RBBB.
+Interestingly, this patient exhibits nearly all types of arrhythmias, including half the MIT-BIH labels and the appearance of less common Osborn/J waves (after the QRS complex in Cluster 5) \cite{shiozaki_case_2021}.
 Both UMAP and t-SNE are able to form distinct clusters for these different beat types in a label-free approach.

-Figure \ref{fig:classification_metric} reports the accuracy and F1 score, derived from the confusion matrices for each person and algorithm for personalized heart arrhythmia classification.
-For each individual, these metrics are calculated separately, and then the average and median across the 40 individuals are presented.
-To compare the leads, both quantitative and qualitative analysis show that the MLII lead achieves higher accuracy and generates more distinct clusters compared to the V1 lead.
-As before, both t-SNE and UMAP outperform PCA, with t-SNE achieving slightly higher classification performance.
-However, the tighter and more distinct clusters of UMAP provide a key advantage for automatic sectioning and label-free analysis.